openhab/openhab-addons/bundles/org.openhab.binding.entsoe/README.md

-# entsoe Binding
+# ENTSO-E Binding

 This binding fetches day-ahead energy spot prices from ENTSO-E, the European Network of Transmission System Operators for Electricity.
 Users can select a specific area to retrieve the relevant energy prices.
 This binding helps users monitor and manage their energy consumption based on real-time pricing data.
+This binding fetches day-ahead energy spot prices from ENTSO-E, the European Network of Transmission System Operators for Electricity.
+Users can select a specific area to retrieve the relevant energy prices.
+This binding helps users monitor and manage their energy consumption based on real-time pricing data.
 Prerequisites:

-- openHAB version 4.2 since it makes use of persisted timeseries.
 - Currency provider configured in unit settings of openHAB.
 We recommend using Freecurrency binding to fetch up to date exchange values.

 ## Supported Things

-- `entsoe`: This is the main and single thing of the binding.
+- `day-ahead`: This is the main and single thing of the binding.

 ## Thing Configuration